ansible/django-ansible-base/docs/apps/rbac/for_app_developers.md

 Those cases are expected to make multiple calls to methods like `has_obj_perm` within the API code, including views, permission classes, serializer classes, templates, forms, etc.

+#### Models Without View Permission

+Your model's `Meta` can exclude the "view" permission by not listing it in the `default_permissions` property.
+These cases are considered "public" models, and methods like `MyModel.access_qs(user)` will return a queryset that include _all_ objects, regardless of the `user` passed in.
+However, the "view_mymodel" permission is still considered invalid if passed into an evaluation method, because that permission does not exist.

 ### Creator Permissions

 You can give a user "add" permission to a parent model, like "add_mymodel".